 Pratish serves as Chief Technology Officer of Ajira AI LLC, a start-up he co-founded in July 2017.
-He has over 20 years of experience architecting software to solve complex problems.
+He oversees technology and product development at Ajira AI and has over 20 years of experience architecting software to solve complex problems.
 He has designed, built and deployed software solutions using a wide range of technologies.

 In 2002, Pratish had the opportunity to work for one of the largest US banks in trust and private wealth management by designing an enterprise class system that managed asset categories classes and asset performance.
 The platform was able to calculate IRR and projected IRR based on what if scenarios and fees charged by the bank.
 He architected and led the team that wrote the application server in C++ and C integrating Oracle CLI at a time when Java application servers were still immature and not capable of processing millions of transactions per minute.